wp-plugins/quick-featured-images/README.txt

 == Frequently Asked Questions ==

+= How can I set a default featured image? =

+For that use the plugin twice:

+1. Remove all undesired featured images if there are some.
+If desired set the images using the option "Overwrite existing featured images".
+2. Set the default image without the option "Overwrite existing featured images".
+This will set the image to all posts without a featured image.

 = Where can I find the plugin in the WordPress backend? =

 There are two ways to find Quick Featured Images in the amdin area: